 Back in April of 2014, the FDA had approved this drug as an injectable monotherapy for type 2 diabetes adults.
 It shares very similar side effects and the same acting mechanism as Liraglutide.

-In fact, 8 clinical trials which involved more than 2000 participants diagnosed with type II diabetes witnessed an improvement in their HbA1c.
+In fact, 8 clinical trials that involved more than 2000 participants diagnosed with type II diabetes witnessed an improvement in their HbA1c.
 All thanks to using this drug.
-Like we mentioned, it can be used as monotherapy, or combined with glimepiride, insulin, metformin, and pioglitazone.
+As we mentioned, it can be used as monotherapy, or combined with glimepiride, insulin, metformin, and pioglitazone.

 However, a word of caution.
 Those diagnosed with type I diabetes should not use this drug.
 The same rule applies to those who happen to have a family (or personal) history of MTC (medullary thyroid cancer).
 Or even those at risk of multiple endocrine neoplasia syndrome type 2, since it can be a predisposition to MTC.